jasrajsb/devclub-recruitment-asignment/README.md

 run command `npm i` in ./Part 1

-create a `.env' file in Part 1 with variables which I submitted in Form
+create a `.env' file in Part 1 with variables which I submitted in Form.
+I didn't upload them directly as someone may mess up with Initial data in database

 Run command `npm start `